andyl/uber_gen/notes/devlog.md

 - [ ] Is there a datastore for UberGen?
 - [ ] How to access-control for shared playbooks?
 - [ ] Use-cases for playbooks with multi-parents? (listeners, chat, comments)
-- [ ] What is a a URI-scheme for Playbooks?
+- [ ] What is a a URI-scheme for Actions?
 - [ ] Can we get CRDTs working for offline access?
 - [ ] How to generate event-streams?
 - [ ] Are playbooks wrappered in a manipulation API?